 Energy companies such as Pulse Power and various brokers have more tools at their disposal to deliver the best possible deals and service than ever before.
 Price comparison and energy broker software are just some of the resources that enables the industry to perform better and benefit us, its consumers and clients.

 And yet there are always more things that one can do to make our homes energy efficient.
 Here are 4 ways.

 Insulate Your Home

 Most homes, particularly modern ones come with good wall insulation.
 Unfortunately, that’s not the always the case for older homes.
 Even when a home does have wall insulation, it may need replacing.
-Replacing your wall, and loft insulation may seem a big one-off cost, but it won’t take long before your outlay is recouped in energy savings.
+Replacing your wall, and loft insulation may seem a big one-off cost.
+But the reality is it won’t take long before your outlay is recouped in energy savings.
 Good insulation will massively reduce your need to use heating and therefore it will create a much more energy efficient home.

 Switch Off Your Appliances

 The key to efficient energy use is to use what you need when you need it.
 Don’t leave the light on in a room just unnecessarily just because you’ll be back in there in 15 minutes.
 Also, don’t believe the myth that switching appliances on and off uses more energy – it doesn’t.
 More energy is used on heating water than on most of the other appliances in your house put together.
 In my home, we only heat our water just before we need to use it whether it be for bathing or washing up.
 We’ve seen a very positive difference in the amount of energy we use since we started doing this.

 Replace Your Windows